hnykda/tutos/RPi.md

 #MaxLevelWall=emerg
 ```

-#### Disable things that you dont need
-I guess you don't use ipv6 (if you don't know what it is, you don't need it :D). `systemctl disable ip6tables`.

 ### Network configuration
 For reasons I will mention in future, we need to set RPi to connect with **static ip**.
 This will assure that the IP address of RPi will be still the same and you can connect it.
 Right now is probably getting automatically assigned IP address from router.
 We will use `systemd-network`. `systemd` is astonishingly great and complex package, but thats not neccessary to know now.